kubernetes-retired/kubefed/docs/development.md

 The read operation is implicit.

-### Setup Clusters, Deploy the Cluster Registry and Federation-v2 Control Plane
+### Setup Clusters and Deploy the Federation-v2 Control Plane

 In order to run E2E tests, you first need to: